 - Human Landing System.
 At the time of our May 2021 review, we found that while NASA planned to avoid extensive technology development for its lunar landers by asking the HLS contractors to include mature technologies in their proposed designs, the initial HLS contractor proposals included technologies with relatively low maturity levels.
-19 Our analysis of HLS critical technologies data for all three contractors showed that the contractors proposed only four mature technologies out of a total of 11 critical technologies at the time of the base contract award.
-In addition, NASA noted in its April 2021 source selection statement for the Option A contract, which NASA awarded to SpaceX, that SpaceX had several propulsion sub-systems that would require substantial maturation.20 The source selection statement also stated that SpaceX's proposal acknowledged the risks introduced due to the complexity of its system, coupled with the level of development and testing activities that must occur with relatively little schedule margin available, and proposed an approach to help mitigate this risk.
+Our analysis of HLS critical technologies data for all three contractors showed that the contractors proposed only four mature technologies out of a total of 11 critical technologies at the time of the base contract award.
+In addition, NASA noted in its April 2021 source selection statement for the Option A contract, which NASA awarded to SpaceX, that SpaceX had several propulsion sub-systems that would require substantial maturation.
+The source selection statement also stated that SpaceX's proposal acknowledged the risks introduced due to the complexity of its system, coupled with the level of development and testing activities that must occur with relatively little schedule margin available, and proposed an approach to help mitigate this risk.
 Maturing these technologies may require either (1) additional time to develop or (2) for NASA and the contractor to make trade-offs to use more mature technologies. - Space suits.
-Also in May 2021, we found that NASA had not planned to mature two of its three critical technologies for its lunar surface suits for the Artemis III mission by preliminary design review.21 However, since then, the project changed its acquisition strategy, as noted above.
+Also in May 2021, we found that NASA had not planned to mature two of its three critical technologies for its lunar surface suits for the Artemis III mission by preliminary design review.
+However, since then, the project changed its acquisition strategy, as noted above.
 Program officials said that after award they will provide data on the government's design and technology development efforts to date, and that the contractor can use these data if it chooses.
-If the contractor plans to use immature technologies, it may require more time to mature the technologies.
-We plan to determine the status of critical technologies and their corresponding levels of maturity in ongoing work.
+If the contractor plans to use immature technologies, it may require more

-18GAO, Technology Readiness Assessment Guide: Best Practices for Evaluating the Readiness of Technology for Use in Acquisition Programs and Projects, GAO-20-48G (Washington, D.C; Jan.
+&lt;sup>18GAO, Technology Readiness Assessment Guide: Best Practices for Evaluating the Readiness of Technology for Use in Acquisition Programs and Projects, GAO-20-48G (Washington, D.C; Jan.
 2020).